Nawal-Dweik/AXSOS-Academy-Platform/README.md

 #### Project Description:

-* A platform for AXSOS Academy for Programming, it is devided into two parts, instructor part & student part, where each user can log in into the pages that he autherized to access in the platform*
+* A platform for AXSOS Academy for Programming, it is devided into two parts, instructor part & student part, where each user can log in into the pages that he is autherized to access in the platform*

 ![login](https://github.com/Nawal-Dweik/AXSOS-Academy-Platform/blob/master/screenshots/login.PNG)